-What are the negatives and positives about how the Council was formed?
+What do you see as the negatives and positives about the way the council was set up?

 Positives: The timing was such that the specter of having this kind of oversight council imposed on industry by federal law created an atmosphere or willingness on the part of Alyeska to negotiate with the members of this group, which gave us far more power and autonomy had that not been the case.
 It was the perfect storm in terms of pending legislation, public opinion, plus a lot of anger that was directed at Alyeska that put us in the driver's seat in a lot of ways.
 Getting that independent funding was critical.
 If you look at Cook Inlet RCAC, it's a totally different beast.
 That's because they have to go to industry every year to ask for money.
 The contract that exists for PWSRCAC guarantees their funding, so it's truly independent.